The Advantages of ETFs

 Investing in an ETF means buying into a basket of securities, thereby diversifying your investment and reducing your risk.

 ETFs usually have lower expenses than other investments like mutual funds.
-ETFs at Firstrade are only $2.95/trade, and $0/trade for over 700 ETFs.
+ETFs at Firstrade are free.

 There are ETFs that track markets in various regions or countries, making it an ideal way to invest overseas.